 Mt.
 Fuji is one of most popular spots.
-Because it is the highest mountain in Japan.
-And also Mt.
-Fuji is very accessible from Tokyo.
-It is about 2 hours away from Shinjuku, Tokyo by train or highway bus.
-You can visit there as day trip from Tokyo easily.
+Because it is the highest mountain in Japan and very accessible from Tokyo.
+It is about 2 hours away from Shinjuku, Tokyo by the train or the express bus.
+You can visit there as a day trip from Tokyo easily.

 Hakone is very popular spot.
 It is 1.5 hours away from Tokyo by train and bus.
 Many travelers want to visit there as day trip from Tokyo.
 Hakone is located on the way to Osaka, Kyoto and Nagoya from Tokyo.
 You may add Hakone between Tokyo and Osaka, Kyoto, Nagoya.